Call center quality assurance (QA) separates the high-performing call centers from the bare minimum folks.

 3) Make sure your goal is customer service

-When you’re performing checks and listening to calls, don’t forget your purpose isn’t to call out what customer service agents are doing wrong but to help delight and retain customers.
+When you’re performing checks and listening to calls, don’t forget your purpose isn’t to call out what customer support agents are doing wrong but to help delight and retain customers.

 Part of quality assurance should be the opportunity for agents to provide feedback on what does and doesn’t work well.